You can take a look around the college using our 360° tour by clicking here.

 The governors and staff take their duties under equality law very seriously.
 They will check that all reasonable adjustments are made to ensure that people with a disability are treated fairly and that they are not placed at any substantial disadvantage.
-On a practical basis, your tutor or Pastoral and Progress Advisor is on hand to talk to if you have concerns, and will help you to contact other members of staff and support teams as appropriate.
+On a practical basis, your tutor or student mentor is on hand to talk to if you have concerns, and will help you to contact other members of staff and support teams as appropriate.

 Most areas of the main college site are accessible to students with mobility difficulties and the gym has specialist equipment for wheelchair users.
 Please see www.iwcollege.ac.uk for further information.

 If you are a student with mobility difficulties, your tutor will agree a PEEP with you.
 This is a personal plan developed with you that details how you will safely leave your building in the event of fire.
 This will be set up as part of your induction programme.

 You can find a copy of our IT Acceptable Use Policy here.

 You can find helpful Study Information and IT guides here.

 The computers are here to help you with your studies.
 You can use the internet, email and software provided by the college so that you can complete your projects and college work.
 As well as college computers, you can connect to wi-fi using your laptop, iPad or other mobile device.

 The college uses web filtering to block unacceptable websites (e.g. malware, pornography, etc).
 The filtering system records all attempts to access inappropriate material and the college will take action against students who break the IT Acceptable Use Policy.